 Help make information available to victims.

-- Give a brochure (see Publications page) to someone you know who may be in need of assistance.
+- Give a brochure (see resources page) to someone you know who may be in need of assistance.
 (For additional informational materials, contact your local licensed domestic violence program.)

 - Display brochures or posters in your place of business, community center or other places you think might reach potential victims.

 - Put stickers with the name and number for the Domestic Violence hotline, 1-800-799-SAFE, on stall doors and bathroom mirrors in women’s rooms, hair/nail style salon mirrors, at bus stop benches and shelters, on the handles of shopping carts, at checkout registers or other prominent eye-resting spots.